phoenix2082/rustdays/guide/add-support-for-updating-accounts.md

-# Update Request Account Rest Service #
+# Update Account using PUT Request in Account Rest Service #

 Alright let's add one more feature in our Account Rest service which is to update an account.
 For this: